 Access the first UK based University policy regarding student sex work here.

-Access a recording of the launch of the toolkits, policy and outreach plans here.
+Access a recording of the launch of the safety resources, policy and outreach plans here.

 Student Sex Worker Research - NUS